Symptoms of Gum Disease

 - Use an electric or manual toothbrush with soft round bristles and a small head, paying careful attention to the space where the gums and teeth meet.

 - Floss or use interdental brushes, which can help remove plaque bacteria from difficult to reach areas, like in between your teeth.

-- Use a mouthwash such as Corsodyl Treatment Mouthwash for the treatment and prevention of gum disease.
+- Use a mouthwash such as Corsodyl Treatment Mouthwash, which is designed to provide everyday gum protection.

 Adopting a good oral health routine like this is the best home treatment for swollen gums.